keithdv/OOBehave/README.md

     }
 ```

-Each time FirstName or LastName are executed the rule is ran.
+Each time FirstName or LastName are modified this rule is triggered.
 If both FirstName and LastName have a value ShortName is updated.
 If not SimpleValidateObject.IsValid will be false.

 Some things to note:
 -   RuleBase<> is the base class for Validation Rules.
 There are more features of RuleBase than are shown here.